-- 4. Remove the black tester lead from the brown/lavender wire and connect to a suitable ground. - A. If the meter shows battery voltage, troubleshoot the gear shift position switch connector or the gear shift position switch. - B. If the meter does not show battery voltage, inspect the LIGHTS fuse, ignition switch, or the main wiring harness.
+- 4. Remove the black tester lead from the brown/lavender wire and connect to a suitable ground. - A. If the meter shows battery voltage, troubleshoot the gear shift position switch connector or the gear shift position switch.

+B. If the meter does not show battery voltage, inspect the LIGHTS fuse, BACK-UP relay, ignition switch, or the main wiring harness.